 - Store your treatment in the bottle or blister pack it came in.
 Do not put them in a pill reminder box unless your doctor, nurse or pharmacist tells you to do so. - Store your medicine away from heat, sunlight and moisture.
-These can break down the pills and make them not work as well.
-Don't store the medicine in a bathroom. - Keep the medicine away from food, drinks, cookware, other medicines, children and pets.
-Post the poison control number, 1-800-222-1222, in your home in case of accidental ingestion. - If your medicine must be refrigerated, keep it away from food and drinks and store in a zipper lock bag or empty food crisper drawer.
+These can break down the pills and make them not work as well. - Keep the medicine away from food and drinks, other medicines, children and pets. - If your medicine must be refrigerated, keep it away from food and drinks and store in a zipper lock bag or empty food crisper drawer.